Eagle Bulk Shipping (NASDAQ:EGLE) PT Raised to $25.00 at Jefferies Financial Group

 Eagle Bulk Shipping (NASDAQ:EGLE) had its target price increased by research analysts at Jefferies Financial Group from $21.00 to $25.00 in a research note issued on Friday, The Fly reports.
 The brokerage currently has a “buy” rating on the shipping company’s stock.
 Jefferies Financial Group’s price objective points to a potential upside of 27.75% from the stock’s current price.

-Other equities research analysts also recently issued reports about the company.
-B. Riley lowered their target price on Eagle Bulk Shipping from $31.50 to $27.25 and set a “buy” rating for the company in a report on Wednesday, January 20th.
-Noble Financial reissued a “buy” rating and issued a $30.00 price objective on shares of Eagle Bulk Shipping in a research report on Wednesday, December 30th.
-Finally, Zacks Investment Research upgraded Eagle Bulk Shipping from a “sell” rating to a “hold” rating in a research note on Tuesday, January 12th.
-One investment analyst has rated the stock with a hold rating and five have assigned a buy rating to the stock.
-The stock has an average rating of “Buy” and an average target price of $23.33.
+Other equities analysts also recently issued reports about the company.
+B. Riley lowered their price objective on Eagle Bulk Shipping from $31.50 to $27.25 and set a “buy” rating for the company in a research report on Wednesday, January 20th.
+Zacks Investment Research upgraded Eagle Bulk Shipping from a “sell” rating to a “hold” rating in a report on Tuesday, January 12th.
+Finally, Noble Financial restated a “buy” rating and set a $30.00 price objective on shares of Eagle Bulk Shipping in a report on Wednesday, December 30th.
+One equities research analyst has rated the stock with a hold rating and five have issued a buy rating to the stock.
+Eagle Bulk Shipping presently has a consensus rating of “Buy” and an average target price of $23.33.

 Eagle Bulk Shipping (NASDAQ:EGLE) last announced its earnings results on Thursday, November 12th.
 The shipping company reported ($1.09) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.76) by ($0.33).
 The business had revenue of $48.55 million for the quarter, compared to analyst estimates of $47.55 million.
 Eagle Bulk Shipping had a negative return on equity of 9.71% and a negative net margin of 17.08%.
-Sell-side analysts predict that Eagle Bulk Shipping will post -3.53 EPS for the current fiscal year.
+On average, analysts anticipate that Eagle Bulk Shipping will post -3.53 earnings per share for the current fiscal year.

-In other Eagle Bulk Shipping news, major shareholder Goldentree Asset Management Lp sold 3,400 shares of the business’s stock in a transaction that occurred on Tuesday, January 19th.
-The stock was sold at an average price of $23.82, for a total transaction of $80,988.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, CEO Gary Vogel bought 8,287 shares of the company’s stock in a transaction on Friday, December 18th.
-The shares were acquired at an average price of $18.10 per share, with a total value of $149,994.70.
-Following the transaction, the chief executive officer now directly owns 168,124 shares of the company’s stock, valued at $3,043,044.40.
-The disclosure for this purchase can be found here.
+In related news, CEO Gary Vogel bought 8,287 shares of the stock in a transaction that occurred on Friday, December 18th.
+The shares were bought at an average cost of $18.10 per share, for a total transaction of $149,994.70.
+Following the completion of the transaction, the chief executive officer now owns 168,124 shares of the company’s stock, valued at $3,043,044.40.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, major shareholder Goldentree Asset Management Lp sold 3,400 shares of Eagle Bulk Shipping stock in a transaction on Tuesday, January 19th.
+The shares were sold at an average price of $23.82, for a total value of $80,988.00.
+The disclosure for this sale can be found here.
 4.10% of the stock is owned by company insiders.

-A number of institutional investors have recently bought and sold shares of EGLE.
-Goldman Sachs Group Inc. lifted its holdings in Eagle Bulk Shipping by 598.9% during the second quarter.
-Goldman Sachs Group Inc. now owns 242,616 shares of the shipping company’s stock worth $531,000 after buying an additional 207,900 shares during the period.
-Bank of America Corp DE boosted its holdings in Eagle Bulk Shipping by 2.0% in the second quarter.
-Bank of America Corp DE now owns 593,196 shares of the shipping company’s stock valued at $1,299,000 after purchasing an additional 11,710 shares during the last quarter.
-Jane Street Group LLC purchased a new stake in Eagle Bulk Shipping in the second quarter valued at $34,000.
-First Trust Advisors LP purchased a new stake in Eagle Bulk Shipping in the third quarter valued at $456,000.
-Finally, Strs Ohio purchased a new stake in shares of Eagle Bulk Shipping during the 3rd quarter worth about $26,000.
-Institutional investors own 78.32% of the company’s stock.
+Large investors have recently bought and sold shares of the business.
+Strs Ohio bought a new stake in shares of Eagle Bulk Shipping in the third quarter worth about $26,000.
+TCI Wealth Advisors Inc. purchased a new position in shares of Eagle Bulk Shipping during the fourth quarter valued at approximately $27,000.
+Jane Street Group LLC purchased a new position in shares of Eagle Bulk Shipping during the second quarter valued at approximately $34,000.
+Sippican Capital Advisors purchased a new stake in shares of Eagle Bulk Shipping in the fourth quarter valued at approximately $211,000.
+Finally, First Trust Advisors LP purchased a new stake in shares of Eagle Bulk Shipping in the third quarter valued at approximately $456,000.
+78.32% of the stock is currently owned by institutional investors and hedge funds.

 About Eagle Bulk Shipping